LitecoinZ-Community/bitcore-wallet-service/README.md

 Returns:
  * TX Proposal object. (see [fields on the source code](https://github.com/LitecoinZ-Community/bitcore-wallet-service-ltz/blob/master/lib/model/txproposal.js)). `.id` is probably needed in this case.

+`/v2/txproposals/:id/publish`: Publish the previously created `temporary` tx proposal.

+Returns:
+ * TX Proposal object. (see [fields on the source code](https://github.com/LitecoinZ-Community/bitcore-wallet-service-ltz/blob/master/lib/model/txproposal.js)).

-`/v1/addresses/`: Request a new main address from wallet
+`/v3/addresses/`: Request a new main address from wallet . (creates an address on normal conditions)

 Returns:
  * Address object: (https://github.com/LitecoinZ-Community/bitcore-wallet-service-ltz/blob/master/lib/model/address.js)).
 Note that `path` is returned so client can derive the address independently and check server's response.